PlayForm/Pipe/README.md

 # [FilesPipe] 🧪

-`FilePipe` is a versatile tool designed to simplify file operations in your project.
-It allows you to process files in a pipeline fashion, making it easy to perform various actions on your files with minimal effort.
+`FilesPipe` allows you to process files in a pipeline, making it easy to perform various actions on them.

 ### Installation